-Syncline Loop is a 7.1 mile lightly trafficked loop trail located near Monticello, UT that offers scenic views and is only recommended for very experienced adventurers.
+Syncline Loop is a 7.1 mile lightly trafficked loop trail located near Monticello, Utah that offers scenic views and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and camping and is accessible year-round.

 Loop trail around Upheaval Dome in Canyonlands National Park: Islands in the Sky This strenuous backcountry route follows the washes on either side of Upheaval Dome.
 Spur trails partway around the loop provide access to the center of the crater (3 mi/4.8 km) and the Green River (7 mi/11.2 km.)
 Total elevation change is roughly 1,300 feet.
 The north side of the loop passes through a riparian area where water and shade are usually available.
 There is one designated campsite along the trail.